 It is also possible with the new generation of graphics cards from NVIDIA (Fermi), the GPU voltage for 3D profile fit.
 This is only for these cards from NVIDIA provided in the driver.

-In addition, also allows the graphics card fan for many NVIDIA cards manually control themselves.
+Additionally, it also allows the graphics card fan for many NVIDIA cards manually control themselves.
 This can be helpful, try overclocking a constant cooling accelerate.

 With the new generation of 256 drivers, the profile system was upgraded with a corresponding API.
 Therefore it is now installed at 256 + drivers also possible to adapt the games with the NVIDIA Inspector profile settings of the NVIDIA driver.

 It can create new profiles, edit or delete existing ones.
 Profiles can also be imported and exported.
-You can also adjust all the settings available when these drivers are not on the "Control Panel".
+You can also adjust all the settings available when these drivers are not on the "Control Panel."

 Moreover, the collected data to be recorded and saved as CSV.